-The older 4 P’s model started with the product and was based around was very business centric., but not the consumer.
+The older 4 P’s model started with the product and what it was based around was very business centric., but not the consumer.
 It’s a no-brainer that marketers today should have the consumer’s wants and needs – and not the product – at the core of their strategy.
 An example here is Uber.
-A whole business centered around a consumers insight into a very stagnate category.
+A whole business centered around a consumers’ insight into a very stagnate category.

-Convenience to buy replaces placement or where are we going to “put” our product or offer our service.
+Convenience to buy replaces placement, or where are we going to “put” our product or offer our service.
 Today it’s all about how easy your product or service is to access for your target audience – via the Internet, over the phone, physical stores, or a mix of the above.
-Make your product or servce easily accessible.
+Make your product or service easily accessible.

-Finally, communication is critical to success of your marketing strategy.
-Promotion (or paid media), essentially one-way communication is no longer enough to sell your product or communicate your message.
+Finally, communication is critical to the success of your marketing strategy.
+Promotion (or paid media), essentially one-way communication, is no longer enough to sell your product or communicate your message.
 Marketers must also consider the evolving needs or listen to feedback from your consumer to impact your product/service or strategy.
 Now you must consider paid, earned and owned media.
-Consumers have a lot of choices today and they will purchase products from the companies or brands that give them a positive experience.
+Consumers have a lot of choices today, and they will purchase products from the companies or brands that give them a positive experience.

 The POEM model stands for paid, owned and earned media.
 As discussed above, this is now the model you should use to promote your product or service.
-The right mix of these media types can bring in new customers, deepen relationships with existing customers and ultimately lead to the success of your business.
-With this method you create content or a strategy for each different kind of media.
+The right mix of these media types can bring in new customers, deepen relationships with existing customers, and ultimately lead to the success of your business.
+With this method, you create content or a strategy for each different type of media.

 Owned media is messaging on the channels that you own – your website, blog, mobile apps, email, social media profiles, anything that is under your brand or company’s “name”.
-You have the most control the content that appears on these channels and best used for building a stronger relationship with existing customers/leads.
-However, there is expense to set-up and maintain the content on that channel and the reach is typically low unless activated in conjunction with paid or earned methods.
+You have the most control over the content that appears on these channels, and is best used for building a stronger relationship with existing customers/leads.
+However, there is an expense to set-up and maintain the content on that channel, and the reach is typically low unless activated in conjunction with paid or earned methods.